 I swear, it looks so hard but it’s really very simple.

-All you have to do is unroll your crescent roll dough and press the seams together.
+- Unroll your crescent roll dough and press the seams together.
 If you can find the Crescent Sheets, use those, but if not, the regular rolls will work fine.

-Fill the dough with the apple pie filling and simply wrap up the cut pieces.
+- Fill the strudel dough with the apple pie filling and simply wrap up the cut pieces.
 You can even make them into a braid if you like.
 Pastry braids are all the rage.
 I, however, cannot braid hair (let alone food), so mine is more…rustic looking.

 You can skip the glaze (again, why would you do that?) but it’s simple and you probably have all the ingredients on hand already:

 The trick is sharing it with others and not eating it all.
 Make it when you have company coming – they’ll think you’re a culinary genius and they’ll eat it all before you can.

-Easy Apple Strudel
+Apple Strudel Recipe

-- 1 can Pillsbury Crescent Rolls (8 rolls) or use the Crescent Roll Sheet if you can find it
+- 1 can Pillsbury Crescent Rolls 8 rolls or use the Crescent Roll Sheet if you can find it

-- Granulated sugar, for sprinkling
+- Granulated sugar for sprinkling

-- 1/2 cup powdered sugar
+- ½ cup (57g) powdered sugar

-- 1/2 teaspoon vanila
+- ½ teaspoon vanila

 - 1 tablespoon apple juice